kawaicheung/book-on-naming-things/manuscript/0_C_NamingTheSmallStuff.md

 Throughout the application, whereever the `Person` object is used, little bits of business logic against its properties are sprinkled about.
 Most of these bits feel so inconsequentually minor--simple, one-line constructions and statements--you might not even consider them to be real business logic at all.

-I write code like this all the time.
-When I need to write code against an object's properties, I do so in the place I currently need that logic rather than push the logic back into the object.
-For instance, while I was writing the security class method, I needed to find out how long the person has been idle.
-I had all the pieces I needed -- the person's last access time and the current time, so it made sense to write the simple math inside the security method.
+I write and see code like this all the time.

+When we write code against an object's properties, it makes sense to do so where it's currently needed.
+For instance, it was _when_ I was writing the security class method that I needed to find out how long the person has been idle.
+So, it made sense to write the simple math inside the security method and move on with things.

-But, doing so is a missed opportunity to clarify what these manipulations _mean_.
+But, doing so is a missed opportunity to better define what these manipulations _mean_ and to organize them in a place more conducive to reuse.
+Namely, back inside the class where all the properties are already defined.

 For instance, in the view example, displaying a person's first and last name might not seem like _logic_, but it is--it represents a person's _full name_.
 I can easily push this bit of logic back to the `Person` class itself.
 This also gives me the opportunity to name it something meaningful.